akka/alpakka-kafka/docs/src/main/paradox/production.md

 ## Security setup

-The different security setups offered by Kafka brokers are described in the [Apache Kafka documentation](http://kafka.apache.org/documentation/#security).
+The different security setups offered by Kafka brokers are described in the @extref[Apache Kafka documentation](kafka:/documentation/#security).

 ### SSL

-The properties described in Kafka's [Configuring Kafka Clients for SSL](http://kafka.apache.org/documentation/#security_configclients) go in the
+The properties described in Kafka's @extref[Configuring Kafka Clients for SSL](kafka:/documentation/#security_configclients) go in the
 `akka.kafka.consumer.kafka-clients` and `akka.kafka.producer.kafka-clients` sections of the configuration, or can be added programmatically via
 `ProducerSettings.withProperties` and `ConsumerSettings.withProperties`.